ttimbers/ttimbers.github.io/research/index.md

   creditlink: http://ttimbers.github.io
 ---
 ## Current Research Interests
-1. Integrating large datasets to uncover novel genes relevant to human health
+### Integrating large datasets to uncover novel genes relevant to human health

-<p>We are living in an exciting time where there exists many high-throughput methods to
-collect massive amounts of high-dimensional biological data (e.g., genome, transcriptome, metabolome, phenome, et cetera) from which we can use established statistical methods to predict new molecules relevant to human disease.
+We are living in an exciting time where there exists many high-throughput methods to collect massive amounts of high-dimensional biological data (e.g., genome, transcriptome, metabolome, phenome, et cetera) from which we can use established statistical methods to predict new molecules relevant to human disease.
 The current pressing problem though, lies in how we can take the next step with these large datasets and integrate them to uncover new associations and interactions previously masked in these datasets by the “simplistic” approach of studying each individually.

-<p>To try to understand how to integrate data from different realms of biology, I have
-been using a model, the nematode <i>Caenorhabditis elegans</i>.
-Very recently new resources and tools have been developed for this model to make it the perfect test-case for data integration, these include a deep-sequenced multi-mutant library (Thompson et al., 2013) and an automated computer vision phenotyping system that can assay
-> 20 phenotypes of ~ 100 worms simultaneously (Swierczek et al, 2011).
+To try to understand how to integrate data from different realms of biology, I have been using a model, the nematode <i>Caenorhabditis elegans</i>.
+Very recently new resources and tools have been developed for this model to make it the perfect test-case for data integration, these include a deep-sequenced multi-mutant library (Thompson et al., 2013) and an automated computer vision phenotyping system that can assay greater than 20 phenotypes of ~ 100 worms simultaneously (Swierczek et al, 2011).
 I want to know how we can best integrate these datasets, comparing multivariate regression-type approaches with unsupervised learning approaches.
-Although my work has primarily utilized
-<i>C. elegans</i>, I am excited by the prospect of working in collaboration with clinical,
-epidemiological and genomics research groups on similar datasets in other species, as the same statistical methodologies would apply.
+Although my work has primarily utilized *C. elegans*, I am excited by the prospect of working in collaboration with clinical, epidemiological and genomics research groups on similar datasets in other species, as the same statistical methodologies would apply.

-2. Ciliated sensory neuron development and function
+### Ciliated sensory neuron development and function

 An intriguing finding from my Ph.D. research was that age-dependent changes in sensory signalling altered learning (Timbers et al., 2013).
 Thus, I subsequently sought to develop